Abstract

 Predicting Favorable Outcomes for Free Exercise Claimants.

 Other controls in Model 3 were not typically associated with differences in case outcomes, with two notable exceptions.
 Free exercise claims made by formal organizations were significantly more likely to be resolved in their favor than were claims made by individuals (either single or multiple people).
 The difference in odds of success was substantial.
 Organizations’ free exercise claims were approximately 237% more likely to be resolved in their favor than claims made by individuals.
-In addition, land use claims were significantly less likely (
+In addition, land use claims were significantly less likely (p < .05) to be resolved favorably for free exercise claimants than were claims over disputes involving institutionalized persons and criminal disputes more generally.
+This finding is noteworthy given that federal legislation subsequent to RFRA (the RLUIPA of 2000) is designed to apply the same compelling interest test (a balancing test) to many of the disputes that fall within both of these categories.
+However, no other differences in likelihood of success based on the substantive matter at hand in cases were observed.
+Likewise, neither region of the country nor period of the dispute, however, was associated with significantly different case outcomes.
+Nor were the odds of success linked to higher rates in the prevalence of religious minorities in statistical areas where cases was heard.

 The models in Table 3 offer a broader look at how Christian religious identification is related to differences in case outcomes.
 Claimants were coded as either Christian or not in each of this table’s models.
 The results echo the findings from Table 2 in that members of non-Christian religions, though significantly less likely to prevail in their decisions in the absence of other controls (see Model 1), do not differ significantly from Christians in their odds of a successful claim once other factors affecting success are accounted for.
-Differences in the odds of a favorable decision based on the form of legal test judges use remain strong and significant in Table 3; cases resolved using a rational basis test were less likely to result in decisions favorable to free exercise claimants than were those resolved under a balancing test (
+Differences in the odds of a favorable decision based on the form of legal test judges use remain strong and significant in Table 3; cases resolved using a rational basis test were less likely to result in decisions favorable to free exercise claimants than were those resolved under a balancing test (p < .05).
+Organizational claimants remain significantly more likely to prevail than do individual claimants in Model 3 of this table, though no other control variable (including claim type) is likewise associated with significant differences in the odds of claim success.

 Predicting Favorable Outcomes for Free Exercise Claimants (Isolating Christian Effect).